 - In the Azure portal, navigate to All resources.

-- To open the virtual network gateway blade, navigate to the virtual network gateway that you want to delete and click it.
+- To open the virtual network gateway page, navigate to the virtual network gateway that you want to delete and click it.

 Step 2: Delete connections

-- On the blade for your virtual network gateway, click Connections to view all connections to the gateway.
+- On the page for your virtual network gateway, click Connections to view all connections to the gateway.

 - Click the '...' on the row of the name of the connection, then select Delete from the dropdown.